-4.2 Forming a suspicion/reasonable belief
+5.2 Forming a suspicion/reasonable belief

-All suspicions that a student has been or may be in danger of being abused must be taken seriously.
+All suspicions that a student has been or may be in danger of being abused must be taken seriously and responded to promptly.
 This includes abuse that is suspected to have occurred outside of school grounds and hours.
 If you form a reasonable belief that a student has been, or may be at risk of being abused, you must act, even if you have not directly witnessed the abuse.